AlisProject/frontend-application/README.md

 direnv allow
 ```

-Also, you should edit `nuxt.config.development.js`.
+Also, you should use variables in `.envrc.sample.develop`.

 # Build and deployment